MithamoMorgan/Kwanza-Tukule-Foods-Limited/README.md

 # Kwanza Tukule Data Analyst Assessment

-Thank you for your interest in joining Kwanza Tukule.
 This assessment is designed to evaluate your technical, analytical, and problem-solving skills.
 The dataset provided represents anonymized sales data.
 Use it to complete the tasks below and demonstrate your ability to derive actionable insights and recommendations.

 Please submit your work as a Jupyter Notebook, R script, Excel workbook, or a detailed PDF report.